fcm-digital/ruby_technical_challenge/README.md

 # FCM Digital - Ruby Technical challenge

-As we want to provide a better experience for our users we want to represent their itinerary in the most comprehensive way possible.
+As we want to provide a better experience for our users, we aim to represent their itinerary in the most comprehensive way possible.

-We receive the reservations of our user that we know is based on SVQ as:
+We receive the reservations of our user, who we know is based in SVQ, as:

 ```
 # input.txt